Yazur: Lead-up to 1947-1948 war, and after

 The Filastin newspaper reported that on December 11, 1947, members of a pro-Zionist armed group drove at high speed through the town, throwing bombs at a barbershop and a coffeehouse.
 They did not cause any fatalities.
 However, Aref al-Aref reports that one week later, on 18 December, more Zionist militia returned, this time disguised as British soldiers.
 Driving along the main road they threw several bombs at a coffeehouse, killing six villagers.
 Filastin reported that on 30 December, another Zionist raiding party had tried to blow up village houses.
 This group was discovered by the village guards and driven away.
 More attacks followed in early 1948.

+On January 22, 1948 a Jewish convoy was ambushed at Yazur.
+The Times reported that "seven Jewish Policemen killed" and in a second incident half an hour later three Arabs were killed and six injured in another attack on Jews from a passing vehicle.

-The largest came on 12 February, when Yazur and Abu Kabir were attacked by Zionist mortars and machine-guns.
+On February 12 Yazur and Abu Kabir were attacked by Zionist mortars and machine-guns.
 Several houses in Yazur were destroyed.
 Attacks followed almost weekly, including on 20 February when Zionist forces attacked the village with tanks and armoured vehicles, destroying an ice factory, two houses, and killing one villager and wounding four.

 During the Haganah's offensive Operation Hametz 28–30 April 1948, the population was forced from Yazur or killed.
 This was during the 1947–48 Civil War in Mandatory Palestine, weeks prior to the outbreak of the wider 1948 Arab-Israeli War.
 This operation was conducted against Yazur and a group of Arab villages east of Jaffa.
 According to the preparatory orders, the objective was "opening the way [for Jewish forces] to Lydda".

 Though there was no explicit mention of the prospective treatment of the villagers, the order spoke of "cleansing the area" [tihur hashetah].
 The final operational order stated: "Civilian inhabitants of places conquered would be permitted to leave after they are searched for weapons."
 Soldiers were instructed not to harm women and children "insofar as possible" and not to loot captured villages.
 Most of the village buildings were destroyed in the fighting.